The Different Types of Residency in Costa Rica

 3. Marriage Certificate:

-This if your spouse also wants residency.
+This is if your spouse also wants residency.
 A proof of divorce however is not necessary.

 4. Income Certificate for Pensionado and Rentista: